crazytruth/insanic/docs/source/insanic/settings.rst

 To load settings from environment variables, the environment variables must be prefixed with a prefix.
-The default prefix is `INSANIC`.
+The default prefix is :code:`INSANIC_`.

 .. code-block:: bash